hack4impact-calpoly/spokes/docs/documentation.md

   Provides a form for users to create new job listings.
 It includes fields for:
   - Organization name and industry
   - Job title
+  - Member status with Spokes
   - Employment/compensation type (with button selections for Paid, Not Paid, Volunteer, Part-time, Full-time)
-  - Posting and expiration dates
+  - Posting and expiration dates (not implemented yet)
   - Job description and URL
   - Personal information (name, phone number, email)
 - **Dev Note:**